govau/notify-client-java/DOCUMENTATION.md

 #### reference (required)

 You create this unique identifier.
-This reference can identify a single unique notification or a batch of multiple notifications.
+This reference can identify a single unique notification or a batch of notifications.
 It must not contain any personal information.

 ```
 String reference="STRING";